The Popularity of the Brow Lift in Zoom Culture

 Brow Lift Overview

-A brow lift or forehead lift is a plastic surgery that tightens and lifts the skin on your forehead.
-This procedure reduces the sagging skin covering the brow bone and reduces wrinkles and lines that develop on the forehead and brow.
-As of 2012, the brow lift was the sixth most popular facial cosmetic procedure in the US.
+A brow lift or forehead lift is a cosmetic surgery that tightens and lifts the excess skin on your forehead.
+This cosmetic surgical procedure tightens the sagging skin covering the temporal brow bone and reduces forehead wrinkles and lines that develop on the forehead and brow.

-During the Zoom Boom, the brow lift has surged in popularity as many Americans have noticed on video cameras that their brows are sagging.
+During the Zoom Boom, the brow lift has surged in popularity as many Americans have noticed on video cameras that they have a sagging brow.
 This can make them look older and even obstruct vision in the worst cases.

 Below are some important considerations when you’re thinking about a brow lift.